Rushanara Ali

-Rushanara Ali (রুশনারা আলী; /bn/; born 14 March 1975) is a British politician who has served as a Member of Parliament (MP) since 2010 and who served as Parliamentary Under-Secretary of State for Homelessness and Democracy from July 2024 to August 2025.
-A member of the Labour Party, she was the first British Bangladeshi elected to Parliament.
+Rushanara Ali (/ˌruːʃəˈnɑːrə əˈliː/; রুশনারা আলী, /bn/; born 14 March 1975) is a British politician who has served as a Member of Parliament since 2010 and as Parliamentary Under-Secretary of State for Homelessness and Democracy from July 2024 to August 2025.

-Ali was initially elected to represent Bethnal Green and Bow in 2010, and represented the constituency until its abolition in 2024.
+Ali was elected to represent Bethnal Green and Bow in 2010 as a member of Labour Party and represented the constituency until its abolition in 2024.
 She currently represents the Bethnal Green and Stepney constituency, having won it in the 2024 general election.

 Early life

 Ali was born on 14 March 1975 in Bishwanath, Sylhet District, Bangladesh.
 With her family, Ali emigrated to the East End of London at the age of seven, where she attended Mulberry School for Girls and Tower Hamlets College.
 She grew up in Tower Hamlets, and was the first in her family to go to university, reading PPE at St John's College, Oxford.